Fix using Dead Pixel Detect And Fix (Android)

-Despite the lackluster name, Dead Pixel Detect and Fix is quick way of locating and potentially repairing dead or stuck pixels.
-The free app is available for Android 2.2 and later, and features a simply interface that is both self-explanatory and easy to navigate with a few quick taps of the screen.
-Like many apps and programs on our how-to guide, DPDF allows the user to cycle through various colors in order to locate and potentially fix a dead or stuck pixel using an extended series of six flashing colors.
+Despite the lackluster name, Dead Pixel Detect And Fix is quick way of locating and potentially repairing dead or stuck pixels.
+The free app is available for Android 2.2 and later, and features an interface that is both self-explanatory and easy to navigate.
+Like many apps and programs in our how-to guide, DPDF lets you cycle through various colors to locate and potentially fix a dead or stuck pixel using an extended series of six flashing screens.
 It’s nothing fancy, but the constant on-off fluctuations may just fix the problem.

-1. Download and launch Dead Pixel Detect and Fix: Head to the Google Play Store or tap the Play Store icon on your Android device to access the store.
-Next, search for, download and open the newly downloaded app by tapping the DPDF icon on your device (it’s a group of colored bars that resemble a “no signal” picture you’d expect to see on a TV set in the ’80s).
+Step 1: Download and launch Dead Pixel Detect and Fix — Head to the Google Play Store or tap the Play Store icon on your Android device to access the store.
+Next, search for, download, and open the newly downloaded app by tapping the DPDF icon on your device (it’s a group of colored bars that resemble the “no signal” picture you’d expect to see on a TV set in the ’80s).

-3. Run the repair software: Return to the baby-blue welcome screen and tap the “FIX IT” button, second from the bottom, to bring up the app’s main menu.
+Step 3: Run the repair software — Return to the baby-blue welcome screen and tap the “FIX IT” button, second from the bottom, to bring up the app’s main menu.
 Tap Fix it in the top-right corner to begin the default, 30-minute color-cycling process (the duration can be changed by clicking the Settings option in the main menu).
 Let the repair utility run for at least 20 minutes or more before finishing.

-4. Check the results.
-When finished, return to the welcome screen, tap the DETECT button and access the Colors panel again.
+Step 4: Check the results — When finished, return to the welcome screen, tap the DETECT button and access the Colors panel again.
 Cycle through the same colors you used to locate the dead or stuck pixel in step 2 and check to see if the questionable pixel has returned to normal.
-If it hasn’t, seek an alternative method.